Vinatechvn/PickaxeConfigAssistant/readme.md

   --affinity        The CPU core that we should tie our GPU worker to (default: 0) --bsleep          The value for bsleep in our GPU worker (default: 25) --bfactor         The value for bfactor in our GPU worker (default: 12)

+  --runs            A way to run benchmarks of specific threads/blocks / intensity/height.
+                        Example: "[30x3, 30x4]" would run the benchmarks for threads at 3, and then blocks at 3 & 4 - two runs in total.

 Nvidia:
   --threads         The number of threads to have in our GPU worker (default: 8)